-The LDF MDP by MindSphere will enable the realization of data-driven use cases of all kind, will connect and index multiple data sources via a single interface and act also as a single source of truth for the manufacturing data.
+Our MDP with MindSphere will enable the realization of data-driven use cases of all kind, will connect and index multiple data sources via a single interface and act also as a single source of truth for the manufacturing data.

-After analyzing all known use cases of the LDF program and interviewing different stakeholders almost 600 requirements were identified and clustered in about 40 function clusters to define the overall data lake architecture.
+After analyzing all known use cases and interviewing different stakeholders almost 600 requirements were identified and clustered in about 40 function clusters to define the overall data lake architecture.
 The outcome of the architectural concept was then benchmarked by an external consulting company against known and readily available data lake concepts.

-We received the confirmation that the attempted MindSphere MDP architecture for the plants of the operating company DI is future-oriented and superior to that what is available on the market.
+We received the confirmation that the attempted MDP architecture is future-oriented and superior to that what is available on the market.

-The MDP provides technology, enablement, data-as-a-service and finally even analytics-as-a-service to the factories of DI and their customers:
+The MDP provides technology, enablement, data-as-a-service and finally even analytics-as-a-service to the factories and our customers:

 - It supports all kind of data and retains them in its raw form